k-j-oliver/StormlightArchiveScraper/README.md

 |            8 | http://stormlightarchive.wikia.com/wiki/Alabet                        |
 |            9 | http://stormlightarchive.wikia.com/wiki/Aladar                        |
 |           10 | http://stormlightarchive.wikia.com/wiki/Alakavish                     |
+...
 ```
+This data is rather flat without relationship tables.
+Building these relationships required a second scraper to iterate through the character pages and match data fields to character id.
+An example of gender follows, which is straight forward with one-to-one relationships.
+I also include a snippet from the `books` table, which has a many-to-many relationship.
 __The second script is run using the character ID from initial scrape to build the various relationship tables.
 Here is the `characters_gender` table:__
 ```
 +---------------------+--------------+----------------+